Santa Monica Boulevard Reconstruction: Change

 What is it?
 This

-$16 $35 million Santa Monica Boulevard project will reconstruct the boulevard between West Hollywood to Century City.
-The redesign is expected to retain four vehicular travel lanes (accommodating 55,000 cars on average daily according to traffic counts).
+$12 $35 million Santa Monica Boulevard project will reconstruct the boulevard between West Hollywood to Century City.
+The redesign will retain today’s four travel lanes (accommodating 55,000 cars on average daily according to traffic counts) and will probably include a landscaped median.

-Where We Are Now: Public Outreach Phase I
+Where We Are Now: Stuck in Phase I

 Here you will find the relevant project documents and supporting material that you won’t find on the city’s own project page.
 Let’s start with our own meeting recaps (and related posts) and then work down to documents that suggest the policy and history contexts for this project.